scottstensland/websockets-streaming-audio/README.md

 websockets-streaming-audio
 ==========================

-Stream audio to a Web Audio API enabled browser from Node.js server side using Web Worker and Web Socket.
+Stream audio to a Web Audio API enabled browser from Node.js server using Web Worker and Web Socket

 My plan is to make this modular enough to get added to your process as simple API calls - using Angularjs ;-)

-I have now introduced a Web Worker to handle all server side calls - this fixed glitches of early versions suffered due to the single threaded browser - This outlines the flow of control :
+I have now introduced a Web Worker to handle all server side calls - this fixed glitches of early versions suffered due to the single threaded browser

+This outlines the flow of control :

     Browser   <-->   Web Worker   <-->   Web Socket   <-->   Node.js